davidechicco/MCC/README.md

 * **ggplot2**
 * **cowplot**

-To run the script, you have to clone or download this repository, and then run the following command:
+To run the main script, you have to clone or download this repository, and then run the following commands:

+`cd bin`

 `Rscript script_pies_and_barplots.r`

-The program will generate the output pdf files of the plot images in the `plot` folder.
+The program will generate the output pdf files of the plot images in the `plots` folder.